siva2503/chronomics-tech-task/README.md

 ## Performance optimization of implementation

-I tried out various logic in attempt to increase the execution performance and decided to use the existing implemenation as there is no significant difference between the other options.
+I tried out various logics in attempt to increase the execution performance and decided to use the existing implemenation as there is no significant difference between the other options.
+Please have a look at `src/tryOut.ts` for more.